moralesalberto/depot/README.md

 Depot Application
 -----------------

-This is an exercise of taking the rails Depot application and writing it with Cucumber features and HAML for the views
+This is an exercise of taking the rails Depot application and writing it with Cucumber features and HAML for the views.
+It started with just this README, but that got to be too long so now, I am using the repository wiki to document the rest of the journey.

+Come join me for a HAML and Cucumber road trip, with Bootstrap 3 and anything else that might seem interesting as we hit different parts of the app.

+### Chapter 01

 The first step is to create the rails application without the unit tests